 Even if you go with Magento Open Source, that doesn't mean you'll be able to implement and manage your site for free.
 This is an open source platform, so you'll have to find your own hosting, theme, and add-ons.
 There are also some other expenses to consider, such as a domain name and SSL certificate.
 A payment processing partner is also required.

 Now, these expenses aren't much different from that of WordPress, but you must consider them.
 If you're looking at the $0 price tag and saying “This is awesome, of course I'm going with a free ecommerce platform,” remember that it's not completely free and that you still need a developer to make your site look good.

 Magento Review: Templates and Design

 The Magento company doesn’t sell or give away any templates, but the custom design tools are remarkable if you know what you’re doing.

-For locating a pre-built template to customize later on, check out the Magento Connect Store, which highlights nicely designed options from other design companies.
+For locating a pre-built template to customize later on, check out the Magento Marketplace, which highlights nicely designed options from other design companies.
 Some of the themes on this page are given away for free, but I would expect to pay for the best.

 Sell downloadable products in your store, assign unlimited product attributes, and even moderate product tags and reviews to maintain full control over your own website.

 You can also link to a wide variety of sales channels like eBay and Amazon.
 What's great about the Magento integration is that all of your inventory is synced with the website.
 Therefore, your customers won't be buying items that are out of stock and getting their hopes up.